The history of the magic carpet is colourful, to say the least.

 Stemming from many ancient, storytelling artefacts – including scrolls written by the 13th century Jewish scholar Ben Sherira, and the legendary compendium of tales One Thousand and One Nights – stories about the enchanted object, who it originally belonged to and what its role was, range greatly.

-One of the stories dictates the magic carpet was something of a love token, gifted to King Solomon by the Queen of Sheba.
+One of the stories dictates that the magic carpet was a love token, gifted to King Solomon by the Queen of Sheba.